 ---|---|

-2017 | Conducted the second human rights risk assessment with the cooperation of BSR.
+2017 | Conducted the second human rights risk assessment with the assistance of BSR.
 In conducting the assessment, we referred to the Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights. |

-2022 | - Conducted a human rights web survey of the Komatsu Group companies and major suppliers with support from external consultants. - Conducted an on-site impact assessment of downstream businesses in South Africa with the support of CSR Europe. |
+2022 | - Conducted a human rights web survey targeting the Komatsu Group and major suppliers. - Performed an on-site impact assessment of downstream businesses in South Africa. |

-2023 | - Revised the "Human rights policy." - Conducted "Business and human rights basic education" for all Group employees and "Procurement officer training" for purchasing personnel. - Held "opinion exchange meetings" with headquarters marketing personnel in each region. - Visited suppliers in Japan to exchange views on their efforts and the draft of the new human rights guidelines being prepared. |
+2023 | - Revised the "Human rights policy." - Conducted basic training on business and human rights for all Group employees, as well as supplier human rights training for procurement staff within the Group. - Held open discussions with Komatsu headquarters marketing representatives in charge of each region. - Visited suppliers in Japan and exchanged opinions on the status of their initiatives and the new draft of the human rights guidelines. |

 We will strengthen the identification of human rights risks and issues by conducting constant risk assessments throughout our business.